Retrieval of a referenced record is done through an HTTP(S) GET request to the record URL contained on the pointer.

 Please refer to the Spine Secure Proxy Implementation Guide for full technical details.

-Guidance on obtaining the interaction ID and provider ASID can be found on the Consumer Guidance page.
+Guidance on obtaining the provider ASID can be found on the Consumer Guidance page.

 Authentication and Authorisation

 Systems that interaction with the SSP MUST meet the secure connection requirements of the SSP.

-Consumer systems will ensure that users are authenticated and authorised, using an appropriate access control mechanism, before retrieving records and documents.
+Consumer systems SHALL ensure that users are authenticated and authorised, using an appropriate access control mechanism, before retrieving records and documents.
 HTTP(S) requests to the SSP for retrieving records and documents will include an access token (JWT) which can be used in Provider systems for auditing purposes.
 Providers are not required to perform any further authentication or authorisation.

 More details can be found on the Authentication & Authorisation page.